Ice Melters: Part 3

 - Harm to plants and the environment (either directly, or via runoff into waterways)

 - Pet safety (is it safe for paws and ingestion if they lick it)

 - Cleanliness (will it track inside if used on a parking lot, driveway, or sidewalk)

-- Magnesium chloride is next lowest working temperature at about -15F.
+- Magnesium chloride is the next lowest working temperature at about -15F.

 - Sodium chloride (common salt) is inexpensive and thus widely used.
 Its working temperature is about 20F.

-- The acetates are less corrosive, but more expensive and higher working temperatures around 20F.
+- The acetates are less corrosive, but more expensive and have higher working temperatures of around 20F.

 - The organic additives boost the effectiveness of salt and/or counteract its corrosiveness.
-This means we can use less salt to get the same effect, which in turn means that’s less salt being put into the environment and fewer negative effects.
+This means we can use less salt to get the same effect, which in turn means that there’s less salt being put into the environment and fewer negative effects.

-To choose ice melting products for our business, we go through the same process, look at our options and pick ones that will work for us and for our customers for each situation.
+To choose ice-melting products for our business, we go through the same process, look at our options, and pick ones that will work for us and our customers for each situation.

 Clear as mud?
 Great, there will be a quiz next week. ;-)